petter584/quote-generator/readme.md

 ### Prometheus

 Access the Prometheus dashboard by navigating to the EC2 instance's public IP address or hostname in a web browser on port `9090`.
+Prometheus scrapes monitoring data published on endpoint `/metrics`
 ### Grafana
 Access the Grafana dashboard by navigating to the EC2 instance's public IP address or hostname in a web browser on port `3000`.
 Log in to Grafana using the default credentials (username: `admin`, password: `admin`).